Vyral/gary-jacklin-recruiting/_drafts/remax-action-agents-are-in-a-true-partnership.md

 {% include youtube.html %}

-When we bring an agent onto our team, we are looking to form a true partnership.
-This is how we do it.
+<center>When we bring an agent onto our team, we are looking to form a true partnership.
+This is how we do it.</center>

 When I’m having a conversation with someone who is looking to get involved with RE/MAX Action about how we work differently than other brokerages, **the main point I like to focus on is how we work together**.